EPHS Course Selection Hub

 College Level Courses

-At Eden Prairie High School, our shared mission is to ensure that all students can answer “Yes!” to our three guiding questions: Do I belong here?
-Is this meaningful?
-Can I do this?
-We want every student at Eden Prairie High School to have a college level experience before they graduate.
+At Eden Prairie High School, we want every student to have a college level experience before they graduate.
 There are Honors and Advanced Placement courses within almost every department so that students can take higher-level courses in areas they are passionate about.

 Who can take AP or Honors courses?